 Station Pier has heritage status but has been transformed over the last few years into a modern cruise ship terminal.

-It hosts navy ship visits throughout the year and has been TT-Line’s mainland ferry terminal, linking Tasmania and Victoria, since the early 1980s.
+It hosts navy ship visits throughout the year and was TT-Line’s mainland ferry terminal, linking Tasmania and Victoria, from the early 1980s until late 2022.

-Improvements to the pier’s infrastructure and facilities are part of the long-term maintenance and capital improvement program of Victorian Ports Corporation (Melbourne).
-They will ensure it can serve as Victoria’s passenger gateway both for cruise ships and the Tasmanian ferry service.
+Improvements to the pier’s infrastructure and facilities are part of the long-term maintenance and capital improvement program of Ports Victoria.
+They will ensure it can serve as Victoria’s passenger gateway for cruise ships.